Josh-Daly/IoT-Project/README.md

 Update 4: 'MainCode-Cleanup'

 Current Issues:
-Light sensor not working (~suspected bad input pin~, not pin, heat works fine with it) -
+Light sensor not working (~suspected bad input pin~, not pin, heat works fine with it) - Not working, but working with other code, wil demo with that

 Heartbeat sensor inconsistent (not an issue for demoing) - Ignore for now